-SetUpEditor [listname1,listname2,...,listnamen]
+SetUpEditor [listname1,listname2,...,listname n]

-SetUpEditor with one to 20 listnames removes all list names from the stat list editor and then stores listnames in the stat list editor columns in the specified order, beginning in column 1.
+SetUpEditor removes all list names from the stat list editor and then stores listnames in the stat list editor columns in the specified order, beginning in column 1.

 If you enter a listname that is not stored in memory already, then listname is created and stored in memory; it becomes an item on the LIST NAMES menu.